Data Format

 D1~--- see under <$AHPBkDz>.~

 Note that, currently, these records should be the only book note records for a book/issue.
+Note also that these have now effectively been superseded by the extended embedded link format but is retained for backwards compatibility (and because it looks neater).

-Embedding Hyperlinks
+Embedding Links

 where: